mathjax/MathJax-docs/typeset.rst

-If you are not changing a complete DOM structure, but simply want to update the contents of a single mathematical equation, you do not need to use ``innerHTML`` and :meth:`MathJax.Hub.Typeset()` to preprocess and process an element's new content.
+If you are not changing a complete DOM structure, but simply want to update the contents of a single mathematical equation, you do not need to use ``innerHTML`` and :meth:`MathJax.Hub.Typeset()` to preprocess and process an elements new content.
 Instead, you can ask MathJax to find the `element jax` for the math element on the page, and use its methods to modify and update the mathematics that it displays.